Distributed Learning of Finite Gaussian Mixtures: Numerical Algorithm for Proposed Approach

 \end{lemma}

 The above lemma shows that the KL-based barycenter has an analytical form and is therefore computationally simple.
 Therefore, we choose $c(\Phi_{i},\Phi_{\gamma}) = \dKL(\Phi_{i}\|\Phi_{\gamma})$ in~\eqref{eq:gmr_estimator_transport} for its simplicity.
-The pseudocode for this cost function is given in Algorithm~\ref{alg:mm_reduction} in Appendix~\ref{app:algorithm}.
-Different cost functions are associated with different geometries on the Gaussian distribution space~\citep{peyre2019computational}, and other cost functions can be used if necessary.
+The pseudo-code for this cost function is given in Algorithm~\ref{alg:mm_reduction} in Appendix~\ref{app:algorithm}.
+Different cost functions are associated with different geometries on the Gaussian distribution space~\citep{peyre2019computational}, and other cost functions can be used if desired. \todo{See~\citet{zhang2020unified} for a discussion of different cost functions.}

 For notational convenience, in the following theorem, we use $\Phi$ for both the parameter $(\bmu, \bSigma)$ and the distribution, and similarly for $\Phi^*$.